Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 However, the inclusion of Docker and the utility scripts provides a different perspective about the environment on which the integration tests are executed.
 In this version, the integration tests are run against the dockerised environment defined using Docker and Docker Compose.
 By doing so, the integration test environment can be more similar to a real one, including whatever other service is required for a full featured integration test execution.

-### Support for Alfresco 7.x

-Alfresco SDK 4.3 provides support for Alfresco 7.1.x.

 ## Getting started with Alfresco SDK {#gettingstarted}

-Use these instructions to get started with using Alfresco SDK 4.3.
+Use these instructions to get started with using Alfresco SDK 4.4.

 ### Prerequisites

-There are a number of software requirements for using Alfresco SDK 4.3:
+There are a number of software requirements for using Alfresco SDK 4.4:

 * Java Development Kit (JDK) - Version 11
 * Maven - Version 3.3